Watermelon Lollipops

 With a pastry brush, brush down the sides of the pan with water.

 Remove from heat.
-Stir in watermelon flavoring and pink gel food coloring.
+Swirl in the watermelon flavoring and pink gel food coloring.

 Carefully pour hot sugar mixture into prepared mold.**